cipi api

 MCP server

-• Applications: AppList, AppShow, AppCreate, AppEdit, AppDelete, AppDeploy, AppDeployRollback, AppDeployUnlock
+• Applications: AppList, AppShow, AppCreate, AppEdit, AppSuspend, AppUnsuspend, AppDelete, AppDeploy, AppDeployRollback, AppDeployUnlock, AppArtisan (Laravel apps only; rejects custom apps and tinker)

 • Aliases: AliasList, AliasAdd, AliasRemove